savitagup/901NodeIntro-1/Labs/Ch07-UsingExpress/Exercise01-ExpressWithRoute/README.md

 ## Bonus

-1. Add a weather page and display weather data from randomly generated high and low values for the week.
+1. Add a GET weather route for /weather - when localhost:3000/weather is loaded in browser, display weather data from randomly generated high and low values for the week.